About

 The author is not responsible for the contents of any of the sites which can be reached by clicking links from within this site.

-If you have a hard time finding the ads, it is because they are positioned in places that would make marketeers cringe.
-The only purpose of the ads is to cover the hosting costs for this website and they more than do that, therefore I have no need to shove the ads in your face.
+(1): if you have a hard time finding the ads, it is because they are positioned in places that would make marketeers cringe.
+The only purpose of the ads is to cover the hosting costs for this website and they more or less do that, therefore I have no need to shove the ads in your face.
+If you're from a SEO company, please do not send me offers to help me improve my ad placement.